Estimated reading time: 3 minutes

 Key Takeaways

-• Overheating affects not only the battery but also the inverter and cooling system, leading to performance issues.
+- Overheating impacts not just the battery but also the inverter and cooling system, reducing overall vehicle performance.

-• Preventative measures include parking in shade, moderating driving habits, and incorporating hybrid-specific checks into routine maintenance.
+- Preventative measures include parking in shade, moderate driving habits, and regular hybrid-specific checks.